nuagenetworks/nuage-metroae/Documentation/SETUP.md

 ##### 5. **For ESXi / vCenter Only**, install ovftool and copy to metroae_data directory

+Note: From MetroAE 4.6.0 onwards MetroAE does not require installation of ovftool.
+So the ovftool install will not be needed unless you are using an older version of MetroAE

 When running the MetroAE Docker container, the container will need to have access to the ovftool command installed on the Docker host.
 The following steps are suggested:

 ###### 5.1.
 Install ovftool